DZDomi/ethereum-nodes-example/readme.md

 This example repository provides the infrastructure and deployment configuration for an ethereum execution and consensus client.
 Additionally, it offers monitoring via prometheus and grafana.
-All the mentioned software is running on AWS in an EKS cluster.
+All the mentioned software is running on AWS in an EKS cluster with ARM (Graviton) nodes.

 # Setup